 VIPKid Teacher Requirements

-Before you get too excited about the teacher job at VIPKid, there’re some requirements you’ll need to meet.
+Before you get too excited about the teaching job at VIPKid, there’re some requirements you’ll need to meet.

 - Native English Speaker With North American Accent (US or Canada)